Bordered Heegaard Floer homology and the tau-invariant of cable knots: Computation of for -cables

 for all $q>r$, where both $q$ and $r$ are relatively prime to $p$. \end{proposition}

 \begin{proof} Recall our convention that $p>1$.
 Let $q$ and $r$ be integers relatively prime to $p$ with $q>r$.
 Consider the connected sum

 Notice that $-(K_{p,r;2,m})=(-K)_{p, -r; 2, -m}$.
 Let $k$ be the smallest positive integer such that $q-r-k$ is relatively prime to $p$.
 (Note that $k$ may be equal to zero, and that $q-r-k>0$.)
 In \cite[Section 2]{VanCott}, Van Cott describes a band move, which is an operation on a knot (or link) that creates a cobordism between the initial and final links.
-We leave it as an exercise for the reader to show that by performing $2p+2k(p-1)$ band moves, we can obtain the knot
+By performing $2p+2k(p-1)$ band moves, we can obtain the knot